North Dakota politician accused in peeping incident ends run

 “In light of recent events, I have decided to withdraw from the election of secretary of state.
 This is the best decision for my family and me,” Gardner said on his Twitter and Facebook accounts.
 The 41-year-old Mandan businessman did not immediately return voice or text messages from The Associated Press on Sunday.

 Court records show Gardner pleaded guilty to disorderly conduct in February 2006 and was given a 30-day suspended jail sentence and fined $225.
-The Forum reported the charge stemmed from an incident a month earlier in which Gardner, who was 29 at the time, was arrested for peeping in women’s dorm while working as a webmaster at the university’s libraries.
+The Forum reported the charge stemmed from an incident a month earlier in which Gardner, who was 29 at the time, was arrested for allegedly peeping in a women’s dorm while working as a webmaster at the university’s libraries.

 Most Read Nation & World Stories